 What is involved in the Technical Assistance cohort program?

 Select applicants may be invited to participate in a Technical Assistance cohort program.
-It is anticipated that the program will be conducted over a year with involvement of E4A Research and Program Manager Jeana Morrison and an experienced Tribal scholar, to be announced shortly.
+It is anticipated that the program will be conducted over a year with involvement of Dr. Jeana Morrison, E4A's Research and Program Manager, and Dr. Claudette Grinnell-Davis, an experienced Indigenous scholar.

 Why is there a focus on systems-level, rather than individual-level, solutions to inequities?